Shreya6901/Sentiment-Analysis-Microservice/README.md

 ## **Conclusion**

-This sentiment analysis microservice provides two main endpoints: one that uses a custom-trained model and another that uses an external AI API for sentiment predictions.
+This sentiment analysis microservice is structured following the **MVC** pattern.
+The project separates the concerns of data handling, control logic, and view (API responses).
+It provides two main endpoints: one that uses a custom-trained model and another that uses an external AI API for sentiment predictions.
 You can interact with the API through **Swagger UI**, **curl**, or **Postman**.